DarkScarbo/Mod-5-Proyect---My-Piano-Teaching-Website/README.md

 ## Client
 The client-side of the application is built in React.
 The style is done by a combination of Semantic and CSS.

+## Initialization
+1. Clone and open the project in a code editor.
+2. Go into the back-end folder.
+3. Run bundle install.
+4. Run rails db:migrate and rails db:seed.
+5. Run rails s.
+6. Go to the front-end folder.
+7. Run npm install.
+8. Run npm start.

 ## Screenshots and Gifs
 About:
 ![About](https://github.com/DarkScarbo/Mod-5-Project---My-Piano-Teaching-Website/blob/master/front-end/public/About.png)